How does DUKADA Trio work?

 >A flash by the outer LED will confirm each new time counting (no need to press the button to check that the timer has started).

-DUKADA Trio takes into account that the user might remove the Top Cap for 10 seconds or more without taking insulin.
-In that case the user can keep the ongoing time counting by pressing the button for 1.5 seconds until the outer LED flashes before mounting the Top Cap.
+DUKADA Trio takes into account that you might remove the Top Cap for 10 seconds or more without taking insulin.
+In that case you can keep the ongoing time counting by pressing the button – before mounting the Top Cap – for 1.5 seconds until the outer LED flashes.

-9 hours: first 4 LEDs, then 4 LEDs and finally 1 LED
+9 hours: first 4 LEDs, then again the same 4 LEDs and finally 1 LED

 Take insulin in the dark with the Needle Light:

 1. Remove the Top Cap to take the insulin.